mcandre/octane/README.md

 # ABOUT

-octane intercepts and transforms MIDI signals.
-This is convenient to solve communication gaps between devices.
+octane harmonizes MIDI devices.
+Primarily by extending pitch range!

-For example, a Bastl microGranny sampler and a KORG SQ-1 sequencer may both _technically_ speak MIDI.
-Unfortunately, sampler's CC control signal range is too low for the sequencer to trigger.
+For example, a Bastl microGranny sampler and a KORG SQ-1 sequencer operate with mutually exclusive CC signals.
+That's where octane comes in! octane offers a simple pitch offset parameter.
+Suddenly we unlock more interesting interactions for your synths.

-That's where octane steps in. octane can shift notes up or down into a custom range.
-Now the sequencer is able to trigger the sampler, via octane.
 Make sweet, sweet beats with octane.

 # DOWNLOAD